 Later, Atu, the diving instructor, had a lot to say about the changing ocean and how it affects his livelihood:

 “It feels like everything is in reverse.
 When the tide should be high it’s actually lower.
 When we think it will be low, it’s still high.
 My job is to give everyone their best experience diving, but I can’t do that if the ocean life is in chaos.”

 The islands need tourism to thrive, but Atu is worried about environmental damage.
-He wants to explain to tourists that it is vital we face the issue of climate change – it really is climate chaos for Fijians.
+He wants to explain to tourists that it is vital we face the issue of climate change together – because it really is climate chaos for Fijians and other islanders.

 I learned all this just from my moment of rest!
 By the time I was ready to attend conferences and workshops on climate change the following week, I was fired up to learn from Pacific island activists, who tell us they are not drowning, they are fighting.

-What I discovered was that those tackling climate change are not only campaigning to raise awareness of the issue; they also are focusing on how to adapt from the chaos it is creating.
+What I discovered was that those tackling climate change are not only campaigning to raise awareness of the issue; they must also focus on how to adapt from the chaos it is creating.

 Because to them, it’s already reality.

 Fields of sugarcane crops are already salinated from rising sea levels and entire villages have relocated.
 The young adults I met, whose lives will certainly be the most affected, spent a lot of time thinking about terms like ‘climate refugee’ and ‘climate migrant’.
 For them, they are already preparing for the worst, because they don’t see global leaders acting urgently enough.

 It isn’t all bad news, and many of them remain hopeful.
 I asked Atu for one thing we could do.
 He said, “Change something in your life for the better.
 Use less plastic – so much plastic in the ocean!
 Fly less to visit us.”

 “About that flying,” I said sheepishly, considering how many trees I’d need to plant after my trip was over.